fhuan10/Check-Chicago-Out/Final/README.md

 - Liked how the site is accessible on web and mobile
 - Have fun creating reviews by herself
 - "Consider trying to add the latest news and movies playing on your website?
 Maybe there's a way to bring in live data and have the website update on its on regularly" - quoted by my friend
+- Wish the movie locations dropdown options are in ascending order (in the Movies Playing screen)

+Updates:
+- I modified the movie locations dropdown options where all of them appear in ascending order.